HCL-TECH-SOFTWARE/connections-doc/source/admin/customize/t_admin_profiles_add_custom_strings.md

         -   bundle\_prefix is a globally unique name that identifies the bundle.
 This is a string value.
 The bundle prefix is used to uniquely scope the keys in each bundle.
 The prefix must be unique across all registered widget bundles.

             This bundle prefix maps to the bundle ID reference that you specify when you define a custom resource attribute or widget.
 For more information about defining custom resource attributes, see [Enabling custom extension attributes for Profiles](t_admin_profiles_enable_custom_fields.md).
-For information about defining custom widgets, see [Enabling custom widgets for Communities](../install/in_deploy_custom_widgets_communities.md) or [Enabling custom widgets for Profiles](../admin/t_admin_profiles_develop_custom_widgets.md).
+For information about defining custom widgets, see [Enabling custom widgets for Profiles](../admin/t_admin_profiles_develop_custom_widgets.md).

         -   bundle\_name is the Java™ package name.
 This parameter takes a string value.
 When you name the resource bundle, the elements in the bundle name must correspond to the file name of the properties file that you created in step 1.